National Director of Communications - NAMI

 - Offer alternative and creative solutions.
 Rather than just saying no, you offer alternatives and provide clear communication and data to support your recommendations.
 By closely managing resources and leveraging cross-functional teams, we can accelerate progress towards goals.

 - Develop aligned performance management systems and strategies.
 We are moving towards a results-based culture that supports results over activities.
 You will create an environment that aligns mission and communications strategy with performance and is supportive, accountable, and fun.

-Responsibilities of the National Director, Communications
+Responsibilities as the National Director of Communications

 - Provide day-to-day team leadership, building a strong culture of collaboration and teamwork that relies on open, honest communication with clear lines of accountability.

 - Establish departmental plans, roles, and responsibilities, including hiring as appropriate.
 Equip the team with the tools necessary for success and provide oversight to ensure execution of the plan.
 Provide hands-on efforts where appropriate.

 - Develop metrics and tools to assess progress against the strategic plan and achievement of the department’s business plan.
 Use communications analytics to demonstrate how people take action.